mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 Of course, like it may change as like more like these huge companies are moving into Remote territory.
 And what do we look inside for a person?
 I mean, honestly, like, first of all, it's really like important that they are very passionate about the problems that we solve.
-So instance, like, you know, organizations and team communication, like you really need to be passionate about that.
+So instance, like, you know, organization and team communication, like you really need to be passionate about that.
-That's one aspect, another aspect it's like really, we really love people that are kind of like really great.
-They craft and really focused on the growth so like the best people we have a hired are conscious.
+That's one aspect, another aspect is like really, we really love people that are kind of like really great at their craft and really focused on the growth so like the best people we have a hired are conscious.
 Like.
 You know, uh, they grow a lot and they are really focused on like mastering their, their crafts.